Samuel Owusu (footballer, born 2000)

-Samuel Afriyie Owusu (born December 13, 2000) is a Ghanaian footballer who plays for New York City FC II in the MLS Next Pro.
+Samuel Afriyie "Kwaku" Owusu (born December 13, 2000) is a Ghanaian footballer who plays for Union Omaha in the USL League One.

 Playing career

 Youth

 Owusu joined MLS club in 2016, entering their academy at the U15 level and working his way through several age categories.
 With them, he won the Generation Adidas Cup in 2016 and the U.S. Soccer Development Academy national championship in 2018 and 2019.

 Professional

 On January 19, 2022, Owusu signed his first professional contract with New York City FC.
 The club announced that he would be made available for the club's new development side, New York City FC II, playing in the first season of MLS Next Pro.

+On March 28, 2025 Owusu signed with USL League One side Union Omaha.